themitosan/fpPS4-Temmie-s-Launcher/README.md

 ## How to install
 - Download / Clone this repo
 - Download [nw.js](https://dl.nwjs.io/v0.70.1/nwjs-sdk-v0.70.1-win-x64.zip) version `0.70.1`
-- Extract all files from nw where `package.json` is located
+- Extract all files from nw to the `Nwjs` folder
-- Run `nw.exe`
+- Run `Launcher.bat`

 <b>IMPORTANT</b>: If you are using a release version and wants to get latest `main` changes, there's no need to download `nwjs` - Just extract all files where `Launcher.exe` is located.